 Big Brackets - usually growing >10cm across as well as >1cm thick.
 Hard and woody, sticking straight out of the wood.
 Unlike most everything mentioned so far, these are mostly perennial, accounting for their abundance and size.
 Sawing one open can reveal "pore rings", much like tree rings.

 Fomitopsis etc. - Fomitopsis 'pinicola' is probably the most commonly spotted fungus in the entire PNW.
 It just might be in every dead conifer tree in the region.
 If you see one (or almost any fruiting polypore) it probably means the tree is already dead.
 This group is recognized by pale pores and usually pale flesh inside (although you'll need a saw to cut one open).
 These usually turn reddish in KOH.

-F. 'pinicola' - white pores and blunt rim, orange band that melts with a lighter, then blackish.
+Fomitopsis 'pinicola' - white pores staining yellow, blunt rim, orange band that melts (bubbles) with a lighter, then blackish.
 Compare Heterobasidion.

 Young F. 'pinicola' is a white hemisphere and first develops orange tones.
 The oldest parts of this perennial are black.
 Lick the dewdrops, they're tangy.

 F. ochracea - without a red band and with yellower pores.
 The outer cap chars with a lighter.
 Usually on aspen.

 Rhodofomes cajanderi - applanate, black cap, pink pores!